CoderMattGH/moat-be/README.md

 MOAT is an aim trainer game where the user has to click targets on the screen and accrue points to beat the online leaderboards.

 This is the server software written in Java using Spring Boot.
-This software is used to interact with the MOAT client by providing functionality such as leaderboards, score updating and administrative access.

 You can play MOAT here: https://aim.codermatt.com